lnfernux/lnfernux.github.io/_posts/2018-10-22-securingwindowsserver11.md

 4. WDS provider processess the rquest and produces and AES-256 key that unlocks the local servers OS volume
 5. Server continues to boot

+This sequence doesn't match the exact process on the image, but the "Securing Windows Server 70-744 exam" only lists 5 steps, so it makes the most sense for me to keep it at that level.

 #### Enable Network Unlock

 First, check that WDS is running: